 Exciting developments and cooperation projects with our worldwide customers in order to work together on solutions that take aseptic and highly potent production to the next level.

 Matthias Angelmaier has a bachelor’s degree in industrial and mechanical engineering as well as a master’s degree in business development.
-He joined Robert Bosch GmbH in 2009.
+He joined Syntegon, formerly Bosch Packaging Technology, in 2009.
 During his first 3 years, he was a project manager for handling complex customer projects.
 Since 2012, he has been the globally responsible product manager for barrier systems and isolator technology.
 His expertise includes process engineering, sterilization, bio-decontamination, aseptic and high-potent Isolator applications, glove testing systems as well as topics related to advanced aseptic processing.